 While not all of Singapore’s SMEs are interested in rapid expansion, innovation can still help them to improve service to their existing customers and provide a better overall experience.

-Providing easy access to product catalogues and enhancing ordering and fulfilllment processes will improve productivity and help businesses increase revenue from their existing clients.
+Providing easy access to product catalogs and enhancing ordering and fulfillment processes will improve productivity and help businesses increase revenue from their existing clients.

 B2B ecommerce initiatives